-Solutions for Schools, Institutions & Community Groups
+Solutions for Schools & Community Groups

 When it comes to mental health,

 delays can be costly.
+Don’t wait any longer.

 Act decisively today to ensure optimal well-being!

-Mental health is just starting to get the attention it deserves.
-Understanding loss and grief is a critical piece of the puzzle, because unresolved grief often leads to depression.
+Understanding the issue of loss and grief is a critical piece of the puzzle, because unresolved grief often leads to depression – affecting student and staff performance, classroom and team dynamics, and school / community spirit.

 The professional body that brings together senior educators in Singapore